palaforcade/ms-e226-project/docs/project1_answers.md

 - The third model we chose to train is a one-hidden-layer neural network.
 Predicting the redshift is a rather complicated part, as we explained earlier.
 We believe that a neural network will help us be more precise in fitting the model.
 After trial and error, we found that using LeakyReLU as an activation function was a better fit than a sigmoid or a hyperbolic tangent.

-Without going too much into details, this is what the neural network works:

-Input Layer: This layer is responsible for receiving the input data and passing it to the next layer.
-Each neuron in the input layer represents a feature or input variable.

-Hidden Layer: This is the only hidden layer in the network, and it contains one or more neurons (also called nodes or units).
-The neurons in the hidden layer perform transformations on the input data using weighted connections and activation functions.
-These transformations allow the network to learn complex patterns and relationships in the data.

-Output Layer: The output layer receives the transformed data from the hidden layer and produces the final output of the network.
-In classification tasks, the output layer typically uses an activation function (e.g., softmax for multiclass classification) to produce class probabilities.
-In regression tasks, the output is a continuous value.

 - The fourth model we chose two train is a multi-hidden-layer neural network.
 For regression we chose to use two hidden layers.
 We chose to train this model to check if we could improve the one-layer neural network by doing a more computationnaly intensive task.
 We chose LeakyReLU and Tanh as activation functions.

 (e) We got the following results for our different models: